Category Archives: Syrians / Assyrians / Aramaians

 Assyrians: Trogus on the achievements of Ninos and Semiramis and on the extreme effeminacy of Sardanapalus (first century BCE)

-Babylonian diasporas: Josephos and others on legends of migration from Babel (first-second centuries CE)
+Babylonian diasporas: Josephos and other Judeans on legends of migration from Babel (first-second centuries CE)

 Babylonian perspectives: Bel-re’ushu / Berossos on the origins of civilization (late fourth century BCE)